-CARNEGIE MEDALS AWARDED TO 23 CIVILIANS FOR ACTS OF EXTRAORDINARY HEROISM
+CARNEGIE MEDALS AWARDED TO 20 FOR EXTRAORDINARY CIVILIAN HEROISM

 PITTSBURGH, PA, March 22, 2017—Making its first awards of 2017, the Carnegie Hero Fund Commission today announced that 20 individuals are being given the Carnegie Medal in recognition of their acts of outstanding civilian heroism.
 The medal is awarded throughout the United States and ...
 Read More

 “Peace wins her way not by force; her appeal is to the reason and the conscience of man.”

 —Andrew Carnegie, University of St. Andrews address, Oct.
 17, 1905

 Late last year, 1973 Carnegie Hero William R. Whitacre of Salinas, Calif., returned his medal to the Hero Fund’s office with a request for assistance in enhancing its presentation.
 The medal was encased in a block of Lucite (which was the Hero Fund’s practice at the time) and Whitacre wanted to break it free.
 “It may seem silly,” he wrote, “but I ...
 Read More